Exploring Roman Italy

 The quarry represents a rather rare case in the ancient world, since it is in direct contact with the site where the stone was quarried.
 Approximately 800 m away, in a path not too far from the sanctuary, but still challenging due to the uneven terrain, there are three quarry areas set within a grove.
 Looking around, one can still clearly see the cutting lines that were followed during the extraction of the limestone.
 The beginning of the quarrying activity could refer either to the first Roman phase of the sanctuary in the 1st century BC, or to its reconstruction in the 3rd century AD.

-Castelseprio Archaeological Park
+Archaeological Park of Turris Libisonis

 Flavian Amphitheatre